-The short, steep hike to Hornlihutte offers a unique, up-close opportunity to experience the iconic Matterhorn from the base of the most popular climber’s route to the summit. (full description)
+The short, steep hike to Hornlihutte offers a unique, up-close opportunity to experience the iconic Matterhorn from the base of the most popular climber’s route to the summit.

 People flock to Zermatt to see the Matterhorn, probably the most photographed mountain in the world.
 Excellent overlooks along many of Zermatt’s popular hiking trails showcase the iconic peak from multiple perspectives.

 But if you really want an up close and personal experience with the mountain there is no better hike than the trail to Hornlihutte (Hornli Hut).
 After viewing the Matterhorn from afar it is truly amazing to stand directly beneath this majestic peak and gaze up at its north and east faces soaring above the hut.
-With binoculars it is possible to watch climbers tackling the Matterhorn’s northeast ridge known as the Hornligrat – considered to be the easiest and most popular route to the summit.
+With binoculars it is possible to watch climbers tackling the Matterhorn’s northeast ridge known as the Hornligrat – considered the easiest and most popular route to the summit.

 Beside the spectacular views of the Matterhorn, the area around the hut offers marvelous views of the high peaks surrounding Zermatt.
 Across the valley to the north a wall of 4,000-meter peaks, from Dent Blanche to the Weisshorn, fill the skyline.
 The Mischabel Range towers above Zermatt to the northeast.
 To the southeast an incredible spectacle of peaks and glaciers along the Swiss-Italian border, including Monte Rosa, Lyskamm and the Breithorn, dominate the view.
 Nearer at hand to the west is the Matterhorn Glacier, clinging to the ledges along the peak’s north face.